-What’s your goal or your vision?
-What is guiding the things you choose to do and the direction you move towards everyday?
+What’s your purpose, your mission or your vision?
+What is it that guides the actions you choose to take and the direction you move towards everyday?

 “My name is Simon Sinek and I have a clear vision of what I want to build in the world.”